ZKI-PH-ImageAnalysis/seq2squiggle/README.md

 ### Dependencies

 `seq2squiggle` requires Python >= 3.10.

-We recommend to run `seq2squiggle` in a dedicated conda environment.
-This helps keep your environment for `seq2squiggle` and its dependencies separate from your other Python environments.
+We recommend to run `seq2squiggle` in a separate conda / mamba environment.
+This keeps the tool and its dependencies isolated from your other Python environments.

 ```
 conda create -n seq2squiggle-env python=3.10
 conda activate seq2squiggle-env